AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/testing-resource-scheduling-beta.md

 content-type: reference
 navigation-topic: betas
 title: Test the Resource Scheduling tools (Beta)
-description: The goal of testing the new Resource Scheduling tool in your environment is to:
+description: The goal of testing the new Resource Scheduling tool in your environment is to - EDIT ME.
 hidefromtoc: true
 ---